brownplt/iticse-in-flow-2014/report/sections/feedback.md

 by authors of submissions can also include rebuttals to aspects of a
 review: in IFPR, such rebuttals can arise when students are debating the requirements of an exercise through the review process (a healthy outcome relative to the goals of IFPR).
+In the case of rebuttals and follow-ups, this blurs the line between collaboration and review, as students may end up coming to a shared understanding that may not have occurred with a single review step.

 While one generally may prefer to eliminate low quality contents in reviews,